w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 :::: {.columns}
 ::: {.column width="50%"}

-In descriptive statistics, a **box plot** shows graphically the locality, spread and skewness groups of numerical data
+In descriptive statistics, a **box plot** shows graphically the locality, spread, and skewness groups of numerical data

 A boxplot is a standardized way of displaying the dataset based on the five-number summary: